amplience/dc-extension-ai-image-caption/README.md

 - 50 caption limit per day per organization
 - This extension is only compatible with hubs that are linked to an organization.
 Accounts that have not yet [migrated](https://amplience.com/developers/docs/knowledge-center/faqs/account/) from legacy permissions will not see the AI caption feature.
-- This extension is in **BETA** for use as is without support or warranty
+- This extension is in **LABS PREVIEW** for use as is without support or warranty

 ## How to run locally